Gender Pay Gap

 At Focus Group we recognise that the success of our business depends on our people

+Established in 2003, Focus Group is proud to be one of the leading independent providers of essential business technology.
+Delivering innovative solutions to keep your business connected.
 Focus Group are committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.

 At Focus Group we recognise that the success of our business depends on our people.
 Our staffing policy is simple, find good people and keep them.
 Operating from a place of complete authenticity is at the heart of Focus Group and we want to continue to be recognised as a company that cares about doing things right, that values its people, that encourages fun and allows its people to bring their whole selves to work.